rust-lang/book/second-edition/nostarch/chapter02.md

 ```

 This line creates a new variable named `foo` and bind it to the value `bar`.
 In
 Rust, variables are immutable by default.
+We’ll be discussing this concept in
+detail in the “Variables and Mutability” section in Chapter 3.
+The following
-The following example shows how to
-use `mut` before the variable name to make a variable mutable:
+example shows how to use `mut` before the variable name to make a variable
+mutable:

 ```
 let foo = 5; // immutable